5 questions to ask before buying a tablet

 Apple iPads and iPhones are powered by iOS.
 Sync all your Apple devices to share movies, music, calendars and contacts between them.
 Choose from over 2 million apps, and download music, TV shows and films from iTunes.

 Android runs on Google tablets as well as those from Samsung, Asus and more.

-Windows tablets are great for work.
-They're compatible with Microsoft Office, and Windows 10 OS, so you can run Word, Excel and PowerPoint.
-You can also sync with Windows phones and laptops to share calendars and email.
+Windows tablets are great for getting work done, whatever that may be.
+They're compatible with Microsoft Office and Windows 10 OS, so you can run Word, Excel, PowerPoint – the entire Office Suite.
+Make sure you never miss a trick by syncing your tablet with Windows phones and laptops to share calendars and email.

 4. Is it powerful enough?

 Your tablet’s processor is like its brain.
 How powerful it is determines how fast apps load and run, as well as how well the tablet can multi-task.

 If you’re seriously into gaming, or like to work with several apps open at once, look for a tablet with a powerful processor.
 The same goes if you want to use it for photo and video editing or design.